 Do you Buy before you sell?
 If you are in a financial position to do this, great.
 It means that you can locate and purchase the new home before you sell.
 You may even decide to not sell your existing home and keep it as an investment.

 A lot of people cannot do this, or choose not to put themselves under financial burden in order to do it this way.
 The only option for them is to buy a property “subject to the sale of their current property” This decreases the negotiating ability you have on the purchase.
 You may find you will need to pay top dollar, as this is a risk for the seller – waiting and hoping that you do sell your property.
 They may even place a “Sunset Clause” on the contract.
 This means they are still on the market for other buyers to come along.
-Another negative to this way is that you are then putting yourself under time restraints to sell you existing property.
+Another negative to this way is that you are then putting yourself under time restraints to sell your existing property.
 This could mean accepting a lower offer.
-By doing it this way, you could possible lose at both ends of the transaction – Paid too much and sold for less.
+By doing it this way, you could possibly lose at both ends of the transaction – Paid too much and sold for less.
 You may decide to reject the offer on your home and then lose out on buying the new one.
-It’s a no win situation.
+It’s a no-win situation.

 The answer is Sell before you Buy.

 Placing your property on the market, advertising on the major real estate sites, does not mean you have to sell your property.
 You can advertise with ReDIY.com.au, on RealEstate.com.au and Domain.com.au and see what offers you receive.
 Remember, everything is negotiable.
 The selling price is not the only factor when negotiating.
 The terms and conditions are negotiable.
 You can request a long settlement, in order for you to find a suitable property to purchase.
 Both transactions can settle together.
 You can move from one home, straight to the other.
 This way you know exactly what you will receive for the sale and you can then determine what to pay for the new property.
-You are in a much better position to negotiate a better purchase price, because you have your buyer locked in – Not subject to sale, just subject to both settling together.
+You are in a much better position to negotiate a better purchase price because you have your buyer locked in – Not subject to sale, just subject to both settling together.

 When Selling and Buying together, what is most important?

 The most important thing to focus on, is what you are trying to achieve.
 Let’s say, your objective is to increase the mortgage by $200,000 only.
 This is your focus - $200,000.
-You need to factor in the selling and buying costs – Agents commission on the sale, stamp duty on the purchase, solicitor costs, removal costs, building and pest inspection costs.
+You need to factor in the selling and buying costs – Agents' commission on the sale, stamp duty on the purchase, solicitor costs, removal costs, building and pest inspection costs.
 You sell for x, costs are y, plus $200k = your purchase price.
 This is your budget when looking for your new home.

 Determining the value of your existing home.

-Many people sell a property only once or twice in their lifetime.
+Many people sell property only once or twice in their lifetime.
 It can be a minefield if you get the wrong agent, the marketing does not work, the agent does not follow up and so many other pieces of the puzzle just don’t fit.
-However, you can always ensure this does not happen by taking it in your own hands to sell your property.
+However, you can always ensure this does not happen by taking it into your own hands to sell your property.